-Always remember: when the police want to speak with you, you should never speak with the police.
-If you have any doubt, call me.
-Give me a chance to set you straight.
+Always remember: When the police want to speak with you, you should never speak with police.
+If you have any doubt, call a criminal defense lawyer.
+Immediately.
+Call two.
+Erase all uncertainty from your mind.

 The detective is trying to persuade you to tell him anything.
 The problem for you is that the detective will never believe you unless you confess to committing the crime that he’s investigating.

 The police want to speak with you because they already possess evidence that you committed a crime: even if you didn’t commit a crime, the police possess some evidence tending to prove that you did.
 That’s why they want to speak with you: they think you did it.

 For example, if one “witness” says he saw you commit a crime, the police have enough evidence to arrest you.
 It doesn’t matter if that one witness is your mortal enemy; if that witness has a financial motive to falsely accuse you; if he’s a known liar.
 No matter how innocent you are, no matter how charming and persuasive – you will never talk your way out of getting arrested.

 Since the police will arrest you no matter what you say, do not, under any circumstances, speak with police without having a lawyer physically present with you.
 (Being physically present is the only way your lawyer can cover your mouth with his hands to prevent you from speaking.)

 You have the constitutional right to remain silent.
 Use it.
 Always!
 No exceptions.
 Never speak with police.
 If your lawyer isn’t present, keep your lips sealed.
 Don’t give a written statement either.
 Don’t shake your head “yes” or “no”, or use any other body language.

 There’s nothing the police would like better than to get you talking.
 However, you must understand that there are an unlimited number of ways in which a conversation with police could go wrong – for you, not the police.
 For example: